Content

 Special Eligibility for Permanent Residency

-Some categories are eligible for permanent residency without fulfilling the standard five-year residency requirement.
+Some categories are eligible for the status without fulfilling the standard five-year residency requirement.
 These include:

 - individuals of Spanish origin;

-- fForeigners receiving Spanish retirement or disability pensions;
+- foreigners receiving Spanish retirement or disability pensions;

 - persons who have made significant contributions to the Spanish economy, science, culture, or international promotion of the Kingdom.